bCelery/bCelery.github.io/index.md

 ```

 ## Usage
+BetterCelery is a Command Line Interface ***(CLI)***, which was used in the **70s** and **early 80s** to select content inside a CMD box *(That one app on your computer you never use because you are a skid that doesnt know how to use it!)*, read the words displayed and simply type the number beside the option you want!
 ### Installing
 1. After running the command in the Installation section, press 1 on your keyboard.
 2. Celery will automatically install to "**%localappdata%/Celery**"
+3. Pat yourself on the back, you did it!

 ### Patching
 1. Navigate to "Patch Celery" by using the keyboard.
 ![image](https://github.com/user-attachments/assets/dccc4d15-3c37-412a-8f5c-a9904afa03e3)
 2. Select the issue that you are encountering.
 ![image](https://github.com/user-attachments/assets/761681db-8b1a-4222-b31c-bdb7fc3b0628)

+# &nbsp;
 © Celery Team, https://celery.zip/